Living with the threat of deportation

 After calling LifeWire’s 24 Hour Helpline, Anna connected with a homelessness services advocate.
 Within just a few short days, Anna and her daughter were able to move into LifeWire’s Emergency Shelter – My Sister’s Home.
 There, they were safe from their abuser for the first time in many years.

-Together with her legal advocate, Anna filed for divorce and is fighting to gain permanent custody of her daughter.
+Together with her legal advocate, Anna filed for divorce and gained permanent custody of her daughter.